 Section 5 of the Notice Of Appeal form asks you to attach any documents you may have to support your appeal.
 The only document you must attach is the CPP Reconsideration Denial Letter.
 The Tribunal needs to see this letter before it will accept an appeal.
 Please make sure to complete all parts of the Notice Of Appeal, as your application will not be considered if any part is left out.
 The Tribunal will then send you a letter of acknowledgment regarding your submission of a completed Notice Of Appeal within 2 -3 weeks.

 The Acknowledgement Letter

-In the Acknowledgement Letter, the Tribunal will notify you that they will be obtaining all your CPP File from Service Canada, including: CPP Disability application, medical information, doctors’ letters, a record of earnings, CPP contributions, decision letters, and usually includes adjudication summaries.
-You should also receive a copy of your file from the Tribunal about a month after you receive the Tribunal’s acknowledgement letter.
+In the Acknowledgement Letter, the Tribunal will notify you that they will be obtaining all your CPP Files from Service Canada, including CPP Disability application, medical information, doctors’ letters, a record of earnings, CPP contributions, decision letters, and usually includes adjudication summaries.
+You should also receive a copy of your file from the Tribunal about a month after you receive the Tribunal’s acknowledgment letter.

 You will have 365 days from the date that the Tribunal received your Notice Of Appeal to provide any additional information or argument in support of your appeal.
 It is always a good idea to wait until you review your file before gathering additional information, as you should still have 10 or 11 months to do so after you have received your file.

 Your CPP Disability File and Notice Of Readiness

 The Tribunal will send you another letter enclosing your CPP Disability file.
 Read this letter carefully as it advises you that you have up to one year from the date it received your appeal (date will be shown in the letter) to provide the Tribunal with any new information you want to be considered.
 Along with its letter, the Tribunal will also provide you with a Notice of Readiness Form.
 You will have up until the date that is shown in the letter to complete and send your Notice of Readiness.